osdevisnot/sorvor/README.md

 This project currently lacks many features already available in [servør](https://www.npmjs.com/package/servor), some of which will be implemented in the future.
 The idea is to try to achieve feature parity with servør, for features that are most essential.

-I want to avoid implementing features that are already on roadmap for `esbuild`.
+I want to avoid implementing features that are already on the roadmap for `esbuild`.
 The idea is to use esbuild as is without duplicating efforts.

 ## :clinking_glasses: License